jaw653/cyberTools/README.md

 This tool executes automated ARP poisoning

 ## makeasm
 Bash script to compile an assembly file into a binary.
-Takes the .asm file as input
+Takes the .asm file as input; must already have nasm installed.

 ## pingScanner
 A python utility using PING to scan the local network